giocapeli/giocapeli/README.md

 <h2 align="center"> 👋 Hi there, I am Giovanni!</h2>
 <a href="https://www.linkedin.com/in/giovannicapeli/" target="_blank"><p align="center" >  <img src="https://img.shields.io/badge/open to work%20-%23D69500.svg?&style=for-the-badge&logo=work&logoColor=white" /></p></a>
 <p align="center">
-  <samp>I' m a brazilian living in the Netherlands that loves photography, cooking, binge-watching Netflix series and travel planning.
-I see myself as a creative and self-driven developer ready to accept new challenges and contribute to build up and bring to life amazing projects and ideas!
+  <samp>I'm a Brazilian living in the Netherlands who loves photography, cooking, binge-watching Netflix series, and travel planning.
+I see myself as a creative and self-driven developer ready to accept new challenges and contribute to building up and bringing to life amazing projects and ideas!
   </samp>
   <br>
 </p>